Mind the Gap! Bridging Explainable Artificial Intelligence and Human Understanding with Luhmann's Functional Theory of Communication: Differentiated Social Systems and Communication

+This self-referential autonomy of social systems led \citeauthor{luhmann1992communication} to suggest that social systems are best understood as \emph{autopoietic}.
+This term, derived from studies of the reproduction of living cellular systems, indicates that social systems reproduce themselves using only their own elements and that society is evolutionary, meaning that it changes through the contingent emergence of changing adaptations, which are contingently picked up and stabilised by their own reproduction over time.

+If we are all ultimately trapped in the labyrinth of communication, then we must be careful in how we theorise communication.
+Communication is concerned with the moment of understanding emergent in the observing system, but does not depend on \emph{accurate} understanding.
+Rather, a ``successful'' communication is merely one that is accepted as the basis for further communication.
+To this extent, \emph{all} communication can be regarded as productive misunderstanding -- it is misunderstanding, clarification, disagreement and self-correction that keep the autopoiesis of society going as there is always something to say about what has just been said.
+Even silence is rich in potential meaning.
+What counts is whether uttered information is \emph{accepted} as meaningful by observing systems.

+Consequently, society is the \textit{observations of the observations of observers}, giving rise to an image of society as something comparable to organic complexity and contingency.
+As in life systems, no one social system can steer or determine the operations of another; instead, closed systems engage with one another only at the level of second-order observation.
+Every communicative event is therefore open to an unforeseeable range of possible second-order observations in its environment, which in turn can generate other environmental observations that in turn produce further responses.

-\citeauthor{luhmann1992communication} accordingly distinguishes social orders according to their mode of systemic differentiation.
-Segmentary societies are differentiated by the inclusion or exclusion of their members.
-Stratified societies assign members positions in vertically hierarchical structures.
-By contrast, modern society is primarily characterised by the functional differentiation of autonomous systems, non-hierarchically ordered, that make the ongoing communication of society possible at a planetary scale.
-Broad examples of these systems are law, politics, economics, science, art, religion, education, and so on.
-Each social system has its own differentiated binary ``codes'', which are applied in communication with the aid of ``programmes'' that reduce the complexity of the environment, thereby giving each system its self-referential functional values.
+Today's society is characterised for \citeauthor{luhmann1992communication} by \emph{functional differentiation}.
+Much of \cites{luhmann2012TOS1} extensive scholarly writing is concerned with tracing the evolution of social systems into higher degrees of complexity over time, which \citeauthor{luhmann1992communication} attributes to communicative differentiation.
+He distinguishes between three broad structures. \emph{Segmentary} societies are differentiated by the inclusion or exclusion of their members. \emph{Stratified} societies assign members positions in vertically hierarchical structures.
+In contrast, society since the development of modernity is characterised by the \emph{functional differentiation} of autonomous systems, non-hierarchically ordered, operating today on a planetary scale.